bigcommerce/dev-docs/docs/stencil-docs/storefront-customization/custom-templates.md

 ### Mapping requirements and options

-The requirements and options for the .stencil mapping examples above are as follows:
+The requirements and options for the .stencil or `secrets.stencil.json` and `config.stencil.json` (if using Stencil V3.1 release or later) mapping examples above are as follows:

 * Each mapped URL must be a URL for a brand, category, product, or static page that is already configured in the store.
 This means that you cannot insert a placeholder URL that is an arbitrary string of letters, such as /abcdefghijklmnop/.